Blendify/blender-manual/trunk/blender_docs/manual/advanced/limits.rst

 :file-path: 1023
 :identifier: 63

-*Used for data-block names, modifiers, vertex-groups, UV-layers...*
+*Used for data-block names, modifiers, vertex groups, UV-layers...*

 .. note::

-   Multi-byte encoding means some unicode characters use more than a single ASCII character.
+   Multi-byte encoding means some Unicode characters use more than a single ASCII character.